Configure a performance profile

 • Default—This is the recommended setting and is the best option if you configure both VPN and intrusion inspection.

 • VPN Heavy with prefilter fastpath—If you primarily use the device as a VPN endpoint or headend, and you configure rules in the prefilter policy to fastpath VPN traffic, you can choose this option to assign the majority of CPU cores to the data plane.
-The allocation is 90% data place, 10% Snort.
+The allocation is 90% data plane, 10% Snort.

 • VPN Heavy with inspection—If you primarily use the device as a VPN endpoint or headend, but do not use the prefilter policy to fastpath VPN traffic, you can choose this option to assign the majority of CPU cores to the data plane.
 This option assumes that you leave intrusion inspection, URL filtering, and other advanced functions that use Snort, to a different device in the network.
 The allocation is 60% data plane, 40% Snort.